 - 17.1 RRS 61 is modified to add the additional requirement: A boat intending to protest shall report in person her intentions and the boat(s) being protested to the RC boat on station upon finishing and obtain RC acknowledgment.
 A boat that does not finish and intends to protest shall report her intentions and the boat(s) being protested to the RC boat via radio and obtain RC acknowledgment. - 17.2 The protest time limit expires at 9:00pm each race day.
 The Protest Committee may extend this time if there is good reason to do so. - 17.3 Written protests may be filed electronically or in person.
 To file electronically, send to Rich Chambers, Protest Chair, at RichChambers@earthlink.net.
 The US Sailing app is an excellent tool for this purpose.
 Protests may also be brought to the RC at the after-race party.
 Protests may be filed with any member of the CRA Board or RC. - 17.4 The parties involved will be listed, in the order of filing, online through the event notice board and will be heard as soon as practicable, which may be another day.
-This posting constitutes the notice required by RRS 63.2, Time and Place of the Hearing. - 17.5 Arbitration will be available on Wednesday nights after racing according to Appendix T for breaches of the rules of Part 2 or Rule 31 where there is no damage or injury, if a USSA Certified Judge is available.
+This posting constitutes the notice required by RRS 63.1(a)(1) to inform parties of the time and place of the hearing. - 17.5 Arbitration will be available on Wednesday nights after racing according to Appendix T for breaches of the rules of Part 2 or Rule 31 where there is no damage or injury, if a USSA Certified Judge is available.